Schmidtbit/Bus-Route-Optimization/README.md

 Austin Texas 2010 Census TIGER/Line Shapefiles downloaded from the [Census Bureau](https://www.census.gov/geo/maps-data/data/tiger-line.html)

 ## Next Steps
-* Re-Define the fitness function to take into account the multiple paths a vehicle can traverse to get from one node to the next.
+* Build the weighted-K-Means Algorithm
 * Use an a-star graph search and weigh the edges (or paths) by average traffic flow speed.
-* evaluate the full dataset on a remote server with a high number of random selections and evolutions
+* evaluate each region
 * Further enrich population data with jobs data

 ## Video